-- 1. Chemical characterisation of surface water, pore-water and sediments at four sites within four study areas in the Lower lakes. - 2.
-Assess the ecotoxicological risk of surface water, pore-water and sediments at four sites within four study areas in the Lower lakes. - 3.
-Assess risk posed to benthic organisms based on analytical and biological assessment of core profile sediments collected at the four selected study areas. - 4.
+- 1. Undertake chemical characterisation of surface water, pore water and sediments at four sites within four study areas in the Lower lakes. - 2.
+Assess the ecotoxicological risk of surface water, pore water and sediments at four sites within four study areas in the Lower lakes. - 3.
+Assess the risks posed to benthic organisms based on analytical and biological assessment of sediment core profiles collected at the four selected study areas. - 4.
 Assess the potential cause(s) for any observed sediment toxicity at the four sites in the four selected study areas.

-This interim reports data collected during the 2014 sampling year at the Point Sturt North and Boggy Creek sites.
-These two sites were included in this project because previous studies found subaqueous soils at Point Sturt North to pose a medium acidification hazard and subaqueous soils at Boggy Creek considered to pose a high acidification hazard (Baker and Shand 2014).
+This interim document reports data collected during the 2014 sampling year at the Point Sturt North and Boggy Creek sites representing two of the four sites.
+These two sites were selected because a previous study found subaqueous soils at Point Sturt North pose a medium acidification hazard and subaqueous soils at Boggy Creek pose a high acidification hazard (Baker and Shand 2014).

-2 Interim report on Ecotoxicological work on surface water and pore water and whole sediment samples from two sites
+2 Interim report on Ecotoxicological work on surface water, pore water and whole sediment samples from two sites